PARKS, TRAILS & OPEN SPACE

 There are 225 acres at Dove's Landing and 230 acres at Silver Lake already owned by the county.
 These could be opened up to public passive recreation uses for virtually no money.
 Follow these two low-hanging fruit decisions, if you want to understand the Board's commitment to parks.

-The standard in the Comp Plan chapter is for the county to own 15 acres/1000 residents.
-Right now, with 386,000 residents, Prince William is 25% short (1600 acres) of that standard.
+The standard in the Comp Plan chapter is for the county to own 15 acres/1000 residents, a far cry from the 25 acres/1000 residents called for by citizens.
+With 386,000 residents, Prince William is still 25% short (1600 acres) of that standard.
 The county needs to acquire 190 acres/year, every year for the next 22 years, to meet the standard in the year 2030.

 Be optimistic, and assume the county buys 190 acres/year.
 It still needs to add public access to an additional 335 acres/year to meet the other parkland standard - a total of 70 acres/1000 residents of parkland that is "generally accessible to the public."